cicl-stanford/counterfactual_learning_cogsci2025/README.md

 ## Set up

 The project uses Python 3 (tested on 3.10).
+Also, R should be installed and added to the PATH.
 We recommend using conda to set up the analysis environment:
 ```
 conda env create -f environment.yml
 conda activate counterfactual_learning